uchicago-cs/cmsc22000/website/syllabus.rst

 ~~~~~~~~~~~~~~~~~~~

 The class has a discussion session on Mondays 4:30pm-5:50pm.
 During weeks 1-3,
-this discussion session will be used to hold a series of supplementary lectures/discussions
+this discussion session will be held in Stuart 101, and will be used to hold a
-with the entire class (room TBD):
+series of supplementary lectures/discussions with the entire class.

 - **Monday, March 24th**: *Using AI as a Software Developer*
 - **Monday, March 31st**: *Data Modelling Exercise*.
 Project teams will be formed by this date, and you will work as a team on designing a data model, followed by an all-class discussion on the data model.